John Beilein’s departure to NBA not a good look for college basketball

 Donovan’s name has already popped up as a possible target for Michigan AD Warde Manuel.
 After all, the Thunder has been knocked out of the playoffs three straight years under Donovan.

-One possible candidate, new Alabama coach Nate Oats, a former high school issued a tweet Monday saying he’s very happy in Tuscaloosa.
+One possible candidate, new Alabama coach Nate Oats, a former high school coach in Michigan, issued a tweet Monday saying he’s very happy in Tuscaloosa.

 One to watch: Texas Tech coach Chris Beard.

-The more important question is what Beilein’s departure says about the current state of college basketball?
+The more important issue is what Beilein’s departure says about the current state of college basketball.

 From ESPN’s Adrian Wojnarowski, who naturally broke the news of Beilein’s move to Cleveland: Beilein had “become increasingly frustrated with the nature of college basketball recruiting and the retention of top players.
-The impending loss of Michigan freshman Ignas Brazdeikis, senior Charles Matthews and sophomore Jordan Poole to the NBA draft dented what might have been a national championship contender.”
+The impending loss of Michigan freshman Ignas Brazdeikis, senior Charles Matthews and sophomore Jordan Poole to the NBA Draft dented what might have been a national championship contender.”

 ESPN’s Paul Biancardi tweeted Monday: “Had coffee with John Beilein in Atlanta during the live period.
-He loved Michigan, but was frustrated with the new NBA draft rules.
+He loved Michigan, but was frustrated with the new NBA Draft rules.
 Roster continuity was an issue with his good players.
 The FBI situation also had him questioning much about the college game.”

 Comments